microsoft/mona-saas/docs/README.md

 ## What is the subscription configuration page?

 Microsoft provides a link to your subscribers allowing them to manage their subscriptions.
 In practice, this link redirects the user to the landing page (that Mona exposes) with a token that resolves to a subscription that already exists.
-As SaaS provider, it's your responsibility to check for this condition and, if necessary, provide a subscription management experience.
+As SaaS provider, it's your responsibility to check for this condition and provide a subscription management experience.
 Mona always checks for this condition and, if the subscription already exists, the user is redirected to the _subscription configuration page_.

 * Mona will automatically replace `{subscription-id}` with the applicable subscription ID on redirect.

+## How can I test my Marketplace integration logic before going live with an offer?

+By default, Mona provides a set of test landing page and webhook endpoints that Mona administrators can use to test integration logic while bypassing the marketplace before going live with an offer.
+You can find both test endpoints in the __Testing__ tab of the Mona admin center (`/admin`).

+The test landing page (`/test`) can only be accessed by Mona administrators.
+The test landing page behaves and looks just like the live landing page except for a warning banner across the top of the page.
+You can customize every property of the test subscription that Mona generates by using [these query string parameters](https://github.com/microsoft/mona-saas/blob/357aa09039f9c8c0dfd324cdd7903b3dbdef88c6/Mona.SaaS/Mona.SaaS.Web/Controllers/SubscriptionController.cs#L591).

+You can use tools like cURL or Postman and the Mona test webhook endpoint (`/webhook/test`) to test Marketplace webhook invocations against subscriptions previously created through the test landing page (`/test`).
+These test subscriptions automatically expire (you can no longer perform webhook operations against them) after 30 days of inactivity.
+Like the live webhook, the test webhook requires no authentication but operations succeed only for existing test subscriptions.

 # ###